 Elevated skin temperature screening and its key role in the fight against COVID-19

-Realizing the difference between skin temperature and body temperature is a key first step towards implementing a non-contact screening solution.
+Realizing the difference between skin temperature and a raised body temperature caused by fever is a key first step towards implementing a non-contact screening solution.
 Using thermal imaging cameras to detect elevated skin temperatures helps industrial spaces, government facilities, and small businesses safeguard the health of employees and visitors.
 Understanding the purpose of elevated skin temperature screening, recognizing its limitations, and capturing accurate measurements are elemental in returning to work safely.

 BODY TEMPERATURE VS. SKIN TEMPERATURE

-Skin temperature is primarily influenced by body temperature and is one of the most accessible indicators of an immune response, but can be heavily influenced by environmental temperature, physical activity, and circulation.
+Skin temperature is primarily influenced by body temperature and is one of the most accessible indicators of an immune response.
+Like body temperature, skin temperature is influenced by environmental temperature, physical activity, and circulation.
 Infrared technology makes non-contact, socially-distanced skin temperature screening possible.
 Under the right conditions, thermal screening for elevated skin temperature is a fast, safe method to detect individuals that may be experiencing an abnormally high body temperature or fever.